 |80 dB||A moving car|

-When it comes to reducing dB that travel in a housing unit with separating walls, the National Building Code of Canada requires a wall to have a Sound Transmission Class of 50.
-There are no sound transmission requirements for free-standing single-family homes.
+The National Building Code of Canada requires a shared wall in a multi family structure to have a Sound Transmission Class of 50, this minimum code is not adequate to block sound.
+There are no sound transmission requirements at all for free-standing single-family homes.

 It is highly recommended that SONOPAN be used in conjunction with insulation to reduce sound travel.
 Insulation plays a key role in soundproofing by capturing certain frequencies and stopping resonance (echoing) in an empty cavity, but SONOpan soundproof boards for walls & ceilings will prevent the majority of sound from traveling.